Davide-sd/sympy-plot-backends/doc/source/modules/graphics/index.rst

   keyword arguments, which illustrates the separation between figure-level and data-level.
 * no surface of a half-sphere of unit radius was added to the plot, only wireframe lines.
-Previously, there was a surface with ``opacity=0``, which explain the difference of the surface colors.
+Previously, there were 3 surface, one of which was hidden by setting ``opacity=0``.
+In the above code block there are only two surfaces.
+This explains the difference of the surface colors between the two approaches.
 * code is much cleaner and easy to read.

+Without further ado, let's explore the *graphics module*.

 .. toctree::
    :maxdepth: 2